 AUM 181.
 SPECIAL TOPICS.
 1 hr.
-(1-4-1)
+(0-2-1)

 These courses are designed to allow the student to specialize in a particular area of study with minimum instruction in automotive mechanics application and with evaluation at the instructor's discretion.
 Emphasis is placed on a topic/project that the student is interested in and may include any related area in automotive mechanics.
-Upon completion, the student should be able to work with minimum instruction and execute the necessary techniques to finish a live work project of their choice.
+Upon completion, students should be able to work with minimum instruction and execute the necessary techniques to finish a live work project of their choice.

 AUM 220.
 ADVANCED AUTOMOTIVE ENGINES.
 3 hrs.
-(1-5-3)
+(1-4-3)